RetroShare/docs/docs/concept/topology.md

 The downside of this network is, the central infrastructure is a single point of failure.
 If something happens with the server, all users are affected and the service is broken for all.
-Peer Pressure makes it hard to widthstand to not use these services.
+Peer Pressure makes it hard to withstand to not use these services.
 These Services are often free (as in free beer) but include hidden costs.
-User generated data is gathered all the time on each possible way.
+User generated data is gathered all the time in each possible way.
 When a third party or the company wants to censor/filter/block parts of the communication they can do whenever they want with ease.
 They have the right to do this, because it's their property.

 ##Federated Servers
 E-Mail is a decentralized network by design.
-Everyone can run a Mail for it's own purpose.
-If a single Mail Server is offline for whatever reason, the other Mail Server's will still work and send receive mails.
+Everyone can run a Mail for its own purpose.
+If a single Mail Server is offline for whatever reason, the other Mail Servers will still work and send/receive mails.
 This **client-to-server-to-server-to-client architectures** is also referred as **Federated Network**.